tomeichlersmith/RandomManifoldWalks/README.md

  - `maxwalklen`: maximum walk length before exiting
  - `filename`: data storage filename

-Plot Generation
+#### Two-Dimensional Plot Generation (U and V Coordinates)
+*requires the ggplot2 package*
-Run: `Rscript --vanilla PlaneCircle/PlotGen.R filename`
+Run: `Rscript --vanilla PlotGen2D.R datadir filename`
 Inputs:
+ - `datadir` : directory in which data is stored (with respect to the directory PlotGen2D.R is in
-	- `filename` : data storage filename (same as provided to PlaneCircleWalk above)
+ - `filename` : name of file data is in, same as one given to walk generation script

 ## Classes for C++ Implementation: